 Description

-House.
-Probable C15 and early C17.
-Timber framed, part-plastered, and part exposed.
-The roofs are all gable ended and of pegtiles.
-Of complex plan involving at least 2 major builds and of 2 storeys.
-The north entrance front has a long rendered block to the east, at right angles to the drive with 2 large rendered C17 stacks with thin pilaster-like strips.
-A large crosswing of probable C15 to the west has large curved down bracing and end of crown post roof exposed on face.
-This has early C17 bargeboards.
-To the west of this is a 2 storey hall range with 2 storey porch of exposed framing, display gable in its centre and big crosswing at the west end.
-These have original bargeboards on front and rear, with pendants and some altered frieze windows.
-This hall block has large off-centre stack with pilaster strips.
-C20 extension to west and rear.
-Windows are C19 metal casements with leaded lights set in ovolo moulded painted frames with timber label hoods.
-Internally the frame is part exposed and there is some C17 panelling.
-Moated site.
-RCHM 14.
+The north entrance front has a long rendered block to the east, positioned at right angles to the drive, which features two large rendered 17th-century stacks with thin pilaster-like strips.
+To the west is a large crosswing, probably from the 15th century, showcasing large curved down bracing and an exposed end of crown post roof.
+This section has early 17th-century bargeboards.
+Adjacent to this is a two-storey hall range that includes a two-storey porch with exposed framing, a display gable in the centre, and a significant crosswing at the west end.
+Both the hall and porch have original bargeboards on the front and rear, along with pendants and some altered frieze windows.
+The hall block features a large off-centre stack with pilaster strips.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.